Spring Break 2015

 OIC: LTC(R) Raymond Hrinko and CPT Erik M. Davis

 The Department of History will conduct a Cold War Staff Ride to gain an appreciation for the general narrative and conduct of the Cold War in Europe, its effects on the people of Eastern Europe, and the nature of resistance to Soviet influence and governance in Eastern Europe.
 This staff ride will also serve to immerse cadets in the cultures of Central and Eastern Europe.
 Cadets selected for this staff ride will study historical accounts, professional articles, select books, and relevant movies prior to departure as a means of better appreciating the history of the Cold War in Eastern Europe.
 Each cadet will be expected to become an expert in one to two topics to be covered during the staff ride and to act as a discussion leader for his or her peers during the trip.
-We anticipate sending two faculty members and eight cadets on the staff at the end of the 2013-2014 academic year from 2-20 June 2014.
+We anticipate sending two faculty members and eight cadets on the staff during Spring Break from 13-22 March 2015.

 · The first phase will take place in Berlin and will use the German capital as a microcosm for the final phases of WWII and the duration of the Cold War.
 We will investigate how the Cold War and Soviet occupation affected the remembrance of World War II and the Holocaust.
 We will then look at how Berlin developed as a divided city during the Cold War and conclude with a look at the East German security state and how the East German Secret Police (Stasi) sought to maintain control of East Germany.

-Download and complete the application 2014 CWSR Application.pdf.
+Download and complete the application 2015 CWSR Application.pdf.
 You must also submit a letter of recommendation from a history instructor.
 Ask your instructor to send the recommendation by email directly to CPT Erik M. Davis.
 Submit your application to CPT Davis by email NLT 1600 10 October 2014.